panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 ## 4. Summary

 A DOM document is a hierarchical collection of nodes.
-Each node can have a parent and children.
+Each node can have a parent and/or children.

 Understanding the difference between a DOM node and an element is easy if you understand what a node is.